-Abote of The Two Dimensional Stair Depline Depline (SDD) is A ADSTRACT.
-The Two-Dimensional Strip Packing Problem (SPP) is Article into an NP-Hard problem where a list of rectangular objects must be Received July 12, 2020 accommodated in a container to minimize the objects' total height Accepted April 15, 2021 while avoiding overlapping.
+Abstract.
+The Two-Dimensional Strip Packing Problem (SPP) is Article Info an NP-Hard problem where a list of rectangular objects must be Received July 12, 2020 accommodated in a container to minimize the objects' total height Accepted April 15, 2021 while avoiding overlapping.
 It is common to use meta-heuristic algorithms to solve this problem, which produces near-optimal solutions in a reasonable time.
 In this paper, we analyze several characteristics of SPP instances, looking for features that define their hardness.
 For further development of new algorithms that make use of this knowledge.
 Keywords: Strip Packing Problem, Characterization, Instance Analysis, Combinatorial problem.